hse-project/rfcs/rfcs/hse/0001-configuration-refactor.md

 ##### Config String Format

-The config string will be a JSON-formatted string as opposed to WT, which seems to have a custom format for their string.
+The config string will be a JSON-formatted string.
 We already have a dependency on cJSON so this should not be anything new.
 The config string format should feel pretty similar to our previous config file format.

 All KVDB parameters will be located under the `kvdb` keyword and under the name of the KVDB.
 KVS parameters will be located under the `kvs` key, which is